cww/x3-tools/README.md

 ## Contributing

+I love contributions!

-If you would like to contribute to the code repository, please open a pull request on GitHub with clean code and a concise but thorough description.
+If you would like to contribute to the code repository, please open a pull request on GitHub with clean code and a concise but comprehensive description.

 For database contributions, please open a pull request on GitHub and enclose a series of INSERT and/or UPDATE statements that can be run on the currently-published version of the database.

-If you are adding stations, please add *all* of the stations for the entire sector and double-check your updates of the `sector` table.
+If you are adding stations to the database, please add *all* of the stations for the entire sector and double-check your updates of the `sector` table.

 ## License